3 Ways on How To Improve Memory

 Too busy to visit?
 These days, with busy work schedules, our own family and other commitments, it can be difficult to find quality one-to-one time to travel and visit our elderly relatives.
 With technology today, we can call people whenever and from wherever we want.
 However, nothing beats the face-to-face experience – that’s why web-based video conversation has become more and more popular, and why we are seeing the emergence of more and more social media platforms with built-in video calling.
 Younger people regularly use apps such as Skype, Facetime, WhatsApp, Viber and WeChat to see each other across state boundaries and across the globe.
 Unfortunately, these apps can be difficult for an elderly person who has not grown up with mobile phone and tablet apps, or someone with low vision, bad hearing or poor hand-eye coordination.

-Videophone provides accessibility with one-press calling using a pressure-sensitive touch-screen that even works with prosthetic limbs.
+Videophone provides one-press calling using a pressure-sensitive touch-screen that even works with prosthetic limbs.
 An auto-answer feature enables trusted family members or nominated carers to check-in visually to monitor health or in case of an accident.
 Konnekt provides a full-service for the user as well as family members, including those that are interstate or overseas, to keep things running smoothly.